rafaelrcamargo/known.nvim/README.md

 git clone --depth 1 https://github.com/rafaelrcamargo/know.nvim.git ~/.config/nvim
 ```

-> **Note:** If you already have a `~/.config/nvim` folder, you probably want to backup it first.
+> **Note:** If you already have a `~/.config/nvim` folder, you probably want to back up it first.

 ---

 <h2 id="features">Features</h2>

-The optimization and set of rules that this config follows, makes it very efficient, easy to use and remember.
+The optimization and set of rules that this config follows make it very efficient, and easy to use and remember.
 The following list is a summary of the features that this config has:

 - Packer:
   - A package manager to ease the lazy loading of plugins.